Forbinn/parse_arg/README.md

         {'\0', "useless", REQUIRED_ARG, &useless_arg, NULL},
         {'\0', NULL, NO_ARG, NULL, NULL}
     };

     if (parse_arg(&ac, &av, options, NULL) == -1)
         return 1;

     return 0;
 }
 ```

+You can see a full example in the main.c file.